DominiqueMakowski/CV/PROFILE.md

 - Sussex School of Psychology Award (2024), for Outstanding Student Supervision. https://www.linkedin.com/posts/dominiquemakowski_realitybendinglab-activity-7241790839134257152-wjR6
 - Commendation, Society for the Improvement of Psychological Science (SIPS) (2024), for the NeuroKit Python package. https://improvingpsych.org/mission/awards/
 - Openness in Research Award, University of Sussex Research Culture Awards (2024).
 GBP 1,000, presented by Pr Seb Oliver, Deputy Pro-Vice-Chancellor for Research.
 Awarded for "Make reproducible science accessible!
 Building software to facilitate open research and lead by example with fully transparent studies", recognising both the open-source tools (easystats, NeuroKit) and the fully transparent studies coming out of the lab.
 The University published an interview about the award afterwards; it is recorded under [Impact](#impact).
+The awards themselves are described at https://www.sussex.ac.uk/staff/research/research-culture/research-culture-awards (staff pages; no public per-winner listing, so this is the scheme rather than the citation).
 - Mission Award, Society for the Improvement of Psychological Science (SIPS) (2023), for the easystats collection of R packages. https://improvingpsych.org/mission/awards/
 - Best Article Award, Psychonomic Society (2020), for Makowski, D., Sperduti, M., Pelletier, J., Blondé, P., La Corte, V., Arcangeli, M., Zalla, T., Lemaire, S., Dokic, J., Nicolas, S., & Piolino, P. (2019), "Phenomenal, bodily and brain correlates of fictional reappraisal as an implicit emotion regulation strategy", Cognitive, Affective, & Behavioral Neuroscience, 19(4), 877-897 (the main PhD paper).
 USD 1,000. https://www.psychonomic.org/page/2020BestArticleAwards
 - Commendation, Society for the Improvement of Psychological Science (SIPS) (2020), for the bayestestR R package (Makowski et al., 2019). https://joss.theoj.org/papers/10.21105/joss.01541